vuejs/docs/src/api/built-in-components.md

   `<Suspense>` accepts two slots: the `#default` slot and the `#fallback` slot.
 It will display the content of the fallback slot while rendering the default slot in memory.

   If it encounters async dependencies ([Async Components](/guide/components/async) and components with [`async setup()`](/guide/built-ins/suspense#async-setup)) while rendering the default slot, it will wait until all of them are resolved before displaying the default slot.

+  By setting the Suspense as `suspensible`, all the async dependency handling will be handled by the parent Suspense.
+See [implementation details](https://github.com/vuejs/core/pull/6736)

 - **See also** [Guide - Suspense](/guide/built-ins/suspense)